-Adhesive spreader/ bedding trowel The notched edge of this tool ensures an even spread of adhesive of an even depth.
+Adhesive spreader/ The notched edge of this tool ensures an even spread of adhesive of an bedding trowel even depth.
 Chinagraph pencil For marking any tiles that need cutting.
-This will not stain the tiles and wi resist being washed away when using a water-fed cutting machine.
+This will not stain the tiles and will resist being washed away when using a water-fed cutting machine.
 Never use a felt tip pen as they can leave permanent marks.
 Drill Use a masonry or tile drill bit.
 Electric water-fed diamond wheel cutter A water fed diamond wheel cutter is the best way of cutting porcelain and ceramic tiles.
 These are available from tool hire companies, tile shops, or DIY stores.
 Follow the manufacturer's advice regarding protective goggles, masks and gloves.
 Scribe and snap straight cutter A tool for straight cuts that scribes the tile ready for snapping by applying a light pressure at the end of the scribe mark.
 Epoxy squeegee A rigid squeegee specifically designed for the application of epoxy grouts.
-Eye protection, gloves and dust mask Gauging trowel For removing the grout from its container, or the vessel used for mixing the grout.
+Eye protection, gloves and dust mask It is vital that you use all possible protection when using any cutting or drilling machinery.
+Always use personal protective equipment as advised by the HSE.
+Visit www.hse.gov.uk for further health and safety advice.
+Gauging trowel For removing the grout from its container, or the vessel used for mixing the grout.
 Use it to place adhesive onto a bedding trowel.
 Grout finishing tool This tool is run along the grout lines before they set completely to give consistent, neat finished grout lines.
 A piece of dowel can work just as well.
 NB: NOT to be used on epoxy grout.
 Spacers These small pieces of plastic are inserted between the corners of the tiles or mosaic sheets to provide consistent spacing.
 Push them in side-on so they are at right angles to the surface, and place them at regular intervals to maintain the spaces, and remove them before the grout is applied.
 Spirit level/laser level/ plumb line One or more of these tools will be necessary to ensure that your tile installation is level and that verticals are straight.
 A plumb line can be made from a small weight on a length of string.
 Sponges Use to remove grout residue and for smooth joints.
 Always use new sponges and grouting tools rather than old sponges and tools which may have adhesive or grout residue which could scratch tiles.
 Squeegee or rubber trowel Used for spreading grouting compound into the spaces between the tiles.
 Steel ruler/tape measure For accurate measuring.
 Tile gauge A device for accurately measuring and shaping your tiles.
 Tile nippers A specialist tool for 'nibbling' away unwanted sections of tiles.
 Wedges These are wooden or plastic for minute tile adjustment.